KevinABird/KevinABird.github.io/3_research.md

         </figcaption>
 </figure></div>

 When an organism doubles its genome it experiences a 'genomic shock' as it quickly tries to get back to a happy, stable genomic state.
 Ultimately this process leads to the polyploid organism 'diploidizing' and returning to what appears to be a diploid state.
 In reality this 'diploid' state can have vastly different genomic architecture due to fractionation (gene loss) of the different subgenomes.
-Instead of having subgenomes fractionated at similar rates, one subgenome tends to have more genes lost than the other, a phenomenon called subgenome dominance.
+In some species, instead of having subgenomes fractionated at similar rates, one subgenome tends to have more genes lost than the other, a phenomenon called subgenome dominance.

 I study subgenome dominance using synthetic polyploids to investigate the early stages of subgenome dominance where duplicate genes are still present, but one subgenome has higher gene expression (subgenome expression dominance) and/or higher methylation levels to understand how early expression level dominance relates to biased gene loss and whether the process of subgenome dominance is a deterministic process or contingent on the environment in which polyploidization and diploidization occurs.